sigpresslogo

 Larry Brasher is an experienced historian of the Atchison, Topeka and Santa Fe.
 His authoritative book, drawing on company records and his father's working experience, is entitled Santa Fe Locomotive Development, and its subtitle, "The Journey to Supreme Steam and Pioneer Diesels," well summarizes its topic.

 Jack A. Burgess is a master modeler as well as an historian, concentrating on the Yosemite Valley Railroad, and information about his modeling can be found on his website, www.yosemitevalleyrr.com.
-He is the author of our recent book, Trains to Yosemite.
+He is the author of our book, Trains to Yosemite.

 Jeffrey J. Moreau has a lifelong interest in electric railways, particularly Pacific Electric.
 His extensive knowledge of electric railway history, particularly in the West, led to his co-authorship of the recent book, Central California Traction.

 Vernon J. Sappers was a well-known collector of historic photos, especially of streetcars, and a historian of the Key System.
-He wrote Key System Streetcars, subtitled ''Transit, Real Estate, and the Growth of the East Bay.''
+He wrote Key System Streetcars, subtitled "Transit, Real Estate, and the Growth of the East Bay."

 John R. Signor is well known as a writer about Western railroads, particularly the Southern Pacific.
 He is a coauthor of our book, Southern Pacific's Coast Line Pictorial, and also authored the predecessor volume, Southern Pacific's Coast Line.
-His next book was entitled Southern Pacific's Shasta Division, followed by Southern Pacific'sWestern Division, and John's most recent volume is Southern Pacific's Salt Lake Division.
+His next book was entitled Southern Pacific's Shasta Division, followed by Southern Pacific's Western Division.
+John's most recent volume is Southern Pacific's Salt Lake Division.

 David G. Stanley has worked for several railroads, including CCT, and currently is a locomotive engineer for Union Pacific.
 His work experience as well as acquaintance with many CCT employees was vital to the project of writing this volume.
 He is the co-author of our book, Central California Traction.

-Anthony W. Thompson is a partner in Signature Press and is also the author of the recent series entitled Southern Pacific Freight Cars,with the first four volumes in print: Volume 1: Gondolas and Stock Cars, Volume 2: Cabooses, Volume 3: Automobile Cars and Flat Cars, and Volume 4: Box Cars.
-He also co-authored Southern Pacific's Coast Line Pictorial, coedited Railroad History in Photographs, and is also a coauthor of the second edition of Pacific Fruit Express.
+Anthony W. Thompson is a partner in Signature Press and is also the author of the recent series entitled Southern Pacific Freight Cars, now with all five volumes in print: Volume 1: Gondolas and Stock Cars, Volume 2: Cabooses, Volume 3: Automobile Cars and Flat Cars, Volume 4: Box Cars, and Volume 5: Hoppers, Covered Hoppers, and Tank Cars.He also co-authored Southern Pacific's Coast Line Pictorial, coedited Railroad History in Photographs, and is also a co-author and the editor of the second edition of Pacific Fruit Express.